 Toilet paper and wet wipes: in theory there should be toilet paper in the toilet, but it often happens they run out of toilet paper.

 The route between Nursultan (Astana) and Almaty is served by both the older trains (18 hours) and newer trains (14 hours) several times a day.

 Keep in mind that both Almaty and Nursultan (Astana) have two stations so check what station you depart or arrive from.

 Nursultan (Astana) ‘s old station (ASTANA – 1) is in the old part of town.
 The high speed trains arrive and depart from the newer Astana Nurly Jol station near Mynzhyldyk alley.

 Almaty also has two stations.
 Almaty 1 is 20 minutes outside of town while Almaty 2 is in the centre at Ablai Khan street.

 The train from Almaty to Shymkent

-The route between Shymkent and Almaty is served by both the older trains (14-16 hours) and newer trains (11-12 hours).
+The route between Shymkent and Almaty is served by both the older trains (14-16 hours) and newer trains (11-12 hours) several times a day.

 The route between Shymkent and Nur-sultan (Astana) is served by both the older trains (24 hours) and newer trains (16 hours).